 Pizza al Taglio

 Pizza by the slice is one of Rome’s classic street foods and a popular snack at any hour of the day or night.
-The toppings have gotten very experimental in the past few years and pizza masters like Gabriele Bonci has become household names in the city for their creative pairings and quality ingredients.
+The toppings have gotten very experimental in the past few years and pizza masters like Gabriele Bonci have become household names in the city for their creative pairings and quality ingredients.
 The best tip I can give you is to order several small slices of pizza so you can try a variety of flavors–and you can’t go wrong with ordering whatever has just come fresh out of the oven.

 A newcomer to the scene, CasaManco now officially serves the best pizza al taglio in Rome.
-First opened as a small-stand in the Testaccio Market in 2018, it recently added a second location on Via di San Cosimato in Trastevere.
-The dough here is made with organic flour and is left to rise for 100 hours, making it light, crunchy and full of flavor (not to mention, nutritious!).
+First opened as a small stand in the Testaccio Market in 2018, it recently added a second location on Via di San Cosimato in Trastevere.
+The dough here is made with organic flour and is left to rise for 100 hours, making it light, crunchy, and full of flavor (not to mention, nutritious!).
 And the toppings and flavor combinations are excellent, using carefully-sourced seasonal produce.
-My personal favorite is the Pizza Regina with dice tomatoes, capers, olives and onions.
+My personal favorite is the Pizza Regina with dice tomatoes, capers, olives, and onions.

-Antico Forno Roscioli: Roscioli is a venerated business in Rome, with a restaurant, cafe, wine bar and bakery to its name–all of them excellent.
+Roscioli is a venerated business in Rome, with a restaurant, cafe, wine bar, and bakery to its name–all of them excellent.
 Try the pizza al taglio at the bakery (Antico Forno Roscioli) for a taste of Rome in a bite.
 Pro tip: order some slices of pizza bianca and pizza rossa to go and head over to Il Vinaietto for a glass of wine–it’s the perfect cheap and casual aperitivo with locals.

 Another traditional bakery, the Forno Campo de’ Fiori has some of the best pizza bianca in the city.
 There are two shop fronts–the main one in the piazza with the large “FORNO” sign, and a more discreet location to the left on Vicolo del Gallo 14.
 I love stopping by this second spot for delicious focaccia sandwiches stuffed with spinach and mozzarella.

-You’ll smell La Renella before you see it because the scent of freshly baked pizza emanates from the forno and wafts out onto the streets of Trastevere, luring you in to order a slice or two whether you’re hungry or not.
+You’ll smell La Renella before you see it because the scent of freshly baked pizza emanates from the forno and wafts out onto the streets of Trastevere, luring you in to order a slice (or two), whether you’re hungry or not.
 This is a favorite late-night place and has a wide variety of pizzas.

-La Boccaccia: La Boccaccia has been sprouting up all over the city and for that I am grateful: this pizza al taglio spot always has lots of great flavor combinations and the dough is the perfect consistency–soft but crispy.
+La Boccaccia has been sprouting up all over the city and for that I am grateful: this pizza al taglio spot always has lots of great flavor combinations and the dough is a perfect consistency–soft but crispy.
 I recently tried pizza with pumpkin and gorgonzola and it was excellent.

-Panificio Bonci: Panificio Bonci is a small bakery that also serves Bonci’s famous pizza by the slice, although it offers fewer variations than the other spots.
-This is also a nice place to stop by for breakfast croissants, cakes or seasonal baked goods, like Panettone at Christmas time.
+Panificio Bonci is a small bakery that also serves Bonci’s famous pizza by the slice, although it offers fewer variations than the other spots.
+This is also a nice place to stop by for breakfast croissants, cakes, or seasonal baked goods, like Panettone at Christmas time.

 I have wanted to tell the world about VIP Pizza for a long time because I love the pizza here (and love rooting for an underdog).
-VIP stands for “Very Italian Pizza”, which is a terrible name, and it stays upon until 5:00am, meaning it attracts a late-night crowd.
-But the pizza is so good, I can never resist stopping by for a slice of pizza filled with spicy panfried leafy green vegetables like broccoletti and cicoria.
+VIP stands for “Very Italian Pizza,” which is a terrible name, and it stays upon until 5:00 am, meaning it attracts a late-night crowd.
+But the pizza is so good, I can never resist stopping by for a slice of pizza filled with spicy pan-fried leafy green vegetables like broccoletti and cicoria.

 Pinsa & Others

-Rome’s culinary scene is particularly vibrant at the moment, which means lots of new openings, fusion eateries and more.
-That means the city’s pizzerias are also getting more experimental–and not just the toppings.
-You’ll find pizza of different shapes, sizes and styles in Rome, whether that’s a pinsa to-go, a smaller round pie enjoyed as street food rather than sit-down, or artisanal products that don’t fall neatly within the other categories.
+Rome’s culinary scene is particularly vibrant at the moment, which means lots of new openings, fusion eateries, and more.
+That means the city’s pizzerias are also getting more experimental–and not just with the toppings.
+You’ll find pizza of different shapes, sizes, and styles in Rome, whether that’s a pinsa to-go (a smaller round pie enjoyed as street food rather than sit-down), or artisanal products that don’t fall neatly within the other categories.

 Hailed as a healthier alternative to traditional pizza, the Pinsa Romana is a Roman tradition.
-It comes shaped like an oval and the dough is made from wheat, rice and soy and features a higher water ratio than traditional pizza.
-Apparently this means the final product has less sugar, fat and cholesterol, though it has a similar flavor to normal pizza.
-One of the best places to try the pinsa is at Pinsere, a casual eatery located halfway between Villa Borghese and Termini Train Station.
+It comes shaped like an oval and the dough is made from wheat, rice, and soy and features a higher water ratio than traditional pizza.
+Apparently, this means the final product has less sugar, fat, and cholesterol, though it has a similar flavor to the normal pizza.
+One of the best places to try the pinsa is Pinsere, a casual eatery located halfway between Villa Borghese and Termini Train Station.

-Trieste Pizza: Trieste Pizza is a street-food joint born in the seaside city of Pescara back in 1958 and has a number of franchises in Italy and abroad, including one in the heart of Monti.
+A street-food joint born in the seaside city of Pescara back in 1958, Trieste Pizza now has a number of franchises in Italy and abroad, including one in the heart of Monti.
 Trieste Pizza serves 6″ (16cm) personal pizzas, or pizzette, topped with quality, organic ingredients.
 I have to admit the pizza crust tastes a little bit like those I used to have at Pizza Hut but in a comforting way–and certainly a much healthier alternative.

-Berberè: Another franchise in the city, this one hails from foodie capital Bologna.
-Berberè makes delicious artisanal pizzas with a wonderful sourdough crust that stays soft on the inside and crunchy on the outside – and the pizzas come served sliced into 8 pieces so they’re perfect for sharing.
+Another franchise in the city, this one hails from the foodie capital of Bologna.
+Berberè makes delicious artisanal pizzas with a wonderful sourdough crust that stays soft on the inside and crunchy on the outside.
+The pizzas come served sliced into 8 pieces so they’re perfect for sharing.
 The menu changes seasonally and this spot gets bonus points for its cool retro decor.